 Take enfuvirtide according to your health care provider’s instructions.
 You or your caregiver should be trained by a health care provider on how to mix and inject enfuvirtide before injecting it.
 If you are having a hard time mixing or injecting enfuvirtide, contact your health care provider.

-If enfuvirtide is foamy or jelly, allow more time for it to dissolve.
+If enfuvirtide is foamy or jelled, allow more time for it to dissolve.
 Do not inject enfuvirtide if you see particles floating in the vial after it has been mixed.
 Enfuvirtide can be taken with or without food.
 Do not swallow enfuvirtide; it must be injected.

 For more information on how to take enfuvirtide, see the FDA drug label from DailyMed.
 (DailyMed is a federal website that includes the most recent drug labels submitted to FDA.)